Mount Sinai Center for Asian Equity and Professional Development

 The Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System (MSHS) created the Committee to Address Anti-Asian Bias and Racism to address the growing concerns and fears about the racism experienced by our Asian and Asian American colleagues at the Mount Sinai Health System.
 The work done by this team includes education, events, and strategies to address and combat anti-Asian bias and racism.

 The work of this group is now being formalized into the Center for Asian Equity and Professional Development (CAEPD).
-The goal of the new center will be to understand implicit bias and racism and address the equity and professional development challenges faced by Asian Americans and Pacific Islander (AAPI) community members at the Health System in collaboration with organizations with similar goals.
+The goal of the new center will be to understand implicit bias and racism and address the equity and professional development challenges faced by Asian Americans and Pacific Islander (AAPI) at the Mount Sinai Health System in collaboration with organizations working to address bias and discrimination against anyone based upon their identity.

 CAEPD has been established to create positive change in the advancement of professional development and equity through promoting education, enabling candid conversations, and taking tangible action.